Galien week of innovation

 Petra Jantzer

-Senior Managing Director, Global Life Sciences Lead - Accenture
+Senior Managing Director, Global Life Sciences Lead, Accenture

 Michael Rosenblatt